cbcrg/tcoffee/docs/tcoffee_manual.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 **Removing too identical sequences (redundant)**

 Removing the most similar sequences is often what people have in mind when they talk about removing redundancy.
 You can do so using the **+trim** option.
 For instance, you can generate a dataset where no pair of sequences has more than 50% identity either from a dataset of unaligned sequences (command 1) or from any given alignment (command 2).
 If you start from unaligned sequences, the removal of redundancy can be slow.
-If your sequences have already been aligned using a fast method, you can take advantage of this by replacing the "_seq_" with "_aln_".
+If your sequences have already been aligned using a fast method, you can take advantage of this by replacing the **"_seq_"** with **"_aln_"**.
 Just run the following command lines to see the difference un runtime:

 ::